kwiamwis/aalenia/potapps/utilities.md

 ; Called when a character vocalizes PlayerChangeRestState=""
-; Called when a character changes rest states (default, sitting, or sleeping) PlayerKilledAdvanced=""
+; Called when a character changes rest states (default, sitting, or sleeping) PlayerStartEating=""
+; Called when a character begins eating PlayerKilledAdvanced=""
 ; Called when a character dies, regardless of whether a player is in control of the character as it dies
 ```